saularraffi/Tech-Interview-Notes/README.md

                 stack.append(child)
     ```

-- sometimes you can use an array instead of a hash table (ex. when keeping track of visited elements in an array) because both will have a constant lookup time
+- Sometimes you can use an array instead of a hash table (ex. when keeping track of visited elements in an array) because both will have a constant lookup time
-    - this algorithm check to see if an array completes one full cycle, treating each element in the array as the next index to check (not sure if this algorithm is implemented 100% correctly)
+    - This algorithm check to see if an array completes one full cycle, treating each element in the array as the next index to check (not sure if this algorithm is implemented 100% correctly)
     ```python
     # input --> [4, 3, 1, 0, 2]
     # this contains one full cycle